parazyd/tordam/protocol.md

   * It is possible to make this random enough once there are at least 6 nodes in the network.
-* A node announces itself to directories by sending a JSON-formatted HTTP POST request to one or more active DECODE nodes/directories.
+* A node announces itself to directories by sending a JSON-formatted HTTP POST request to one or more active nodes/directories.
   * Once the POST request is received, the directory will validate the request and return a secret encrypted with the requester's private key.